-End Use Units Equati on Coef ficients
+End Use Units Equation Coefficients

-Component ^a 0 a b c
+Component (a) Omes a b c

 Range/Oven Therms/y 22.6 2.7

 Range/Oven kWh/y 22.6 2.7

 Clothes Dryer Therms/y 18.8 5.3

 Clothes Dryer kWh/y 41 11.7

-Note:

-4.2.2.5.1.3.4.2.2.6.1.3.
+Notes:

+- (a) Both the natural gas and the electric components shall be included in determining the Energy Rating Reference Home annual energy use for the above appliances. - 4.2.2.5.1.3.
 Garage Lighting.
-Where the Rated Home includes an enclosed garage for the sole use of the occupants of the Rated Home, 100 kWh/y shall be added to the energy use of the Reference Home to account for garage lighting.
+Where the Rated Home includes an enclosed garage, for the sole use of the occupants of the Rated Home, 100 kWh/y shall be added to the energy use of the Reference Home to account for garage lighting.

 Lighting for shared parking garages or parking lots shall not be included in the Reference Home.